 Throughout the year, we look to our congregation for nominations to grow the number of our elders and deacons in order to serve the community of Grace Mills River better.
 Our process for nominations is outlined below.
-Please contact Colin, Pastor of Equipping at with any questions about serving in capacity at Grace.
+Please contact us with any questions about serving in capacity at Grace.

 1 - Step One